Introduction to SaaS Management

 The foundation of SaaS management is visibility.
 Most organizations underestimate the number of SaaS applications in use because teams often purchase tools directly with credit cards (“shadow IT”).
 According to Gartner’s Market Guide for SaaS Management Platforms, enterprises frequently run hundreds of SaaS apps, many of which overlap in functionality.

-• Best practice: Maintain a central inventory that includes app name, purpose, cost, owner, renewal date, and compliance certifications.
+- Best practice: Maintain a central inventory that includes app name, purpose, cost, owner, renewal date, and compliance certifications.
+Effective inventory management is essential for centralizing, overseeing, and continuously updating all SaaS applications within the organization.

 Visibility is the cornerstone of SaaS administration.
 Because teams frequently buy tools directly with credit cards, which is more commonly known as Shadow IT, most organizations underestimate the number of SaaS applications in use.
 Businesses typically utilize hundreds of SaaS applications, many of which have functional overlaps, according to Gartner's Market Guide for SaaS Management Platforms.